 This simple dish combines bread and turkey along with a few other ingredients to make a super yummy filling that is crispy on the outside and soft and moist on the inside.
 It’s classic comfort food, with a nod to Thanksgiving flavor!

 After I grew up and got married, I found myself living in the beautiful Amish country of Pennsylvania.
-I missed Mom’s easy Turkey Filling and kept thinking that I really needed to ask her for the recipe so that I could just make it myself sometimes- because you know that turkey isn’t just for Thanksgiving, right?
+I missed Mom’s easy Turkey Stuffing Casserole and kept thinking that I really needed to ask her for the recipe so that I could just make it myself sometimes- because you know that turkey isn’t just for Thanksgiving, right?

 Then several years ago, after the birth of one of our children, a friend brought us dinner one night.
 She mentioned that one of the dishes she made was something called Amish Roast and she hoped we would enjoy it.
 She said that growing up Amish, she ate it a lot since it was the main dish served at every single one of their weddings.
 I was of course intrigued and told her that I was sure we would love it!